bkaestner/codewars-rules/rules/0100-Intro.md

 ### Use random tests

-Whenever when you state a kata, you have to write a solution.
-This is great, because when you write the tests, you can simply use exactly that function to check the users code.
+Whenever when you state a kata you also have to write a solution.
+This is great, as you can use exactly that function to check the users code in the tests.
 What's even better: it makes you think about the input domain.

-That's the hard part of creating random tests, sure; creating sufficient random input is most often harder than creating the kata itself.
-But it's worth every honor.
+This is usually the hard part of creating random tests.
+After all, creating sufficient random input is most often harder than creating the kata itself.
+But it is worth every honor.

 ### Always have some example tests